Thyroid Cancer: Specialists, Diagnosis And Treatment

 MEDICAL PROFILE

-·Graduated from the National University of Singapore.
+• Graduated from the National University of Singapore.

-·Obtained Master of Medicine (Internal Medicine) and Membership of the Royal College of Physicians (United Kingdom) in 1995.
+• Obtained Master of Medicine (Internal Medicine) and Membership of the Royal College of Physicians (United Kingdom) in 1995.

-· With respect to public service, Dr Leong was also actively involved in teaching.
+• With respect to public service, Dr Leong was also actively involved in teaching.
 She was a Clinical Lecturer for medical students, involved in undergraduate teaching as well as teaching for junior staff and nurses.
 She has also given many public lectures.

-·Accredited for Palliative Medicine.
+• Accredited for Palliative Medicine.

-Definition of Thyroid Cancer
+Types of Thyroid Cancer

 There are different types of thyroid cancer, including:

-• Papillary thyroid cancer: This is the most common type of thyroid cancer, accounting for about 80% of all cases.
+This is the most common type of thyroid cancer, accounting for about 80% of all cases.
 It develops from follicular cells and tends to grow slowly.

-• Follicular thyroid cancer: This type of thyroid cancer also develops from follicular cells and accounts for about 10% of all cases.
+This type of thyroid cancer also develops from follicular cells and accounts for about 10% of all cases.
 It tends to spread to other parts of the body more quickly than papillary thyroid cancer.

-• Medullary thyroid cancer: This type of thyroid cancer develops from C cells, which produce a hormone called calcitonin.
+This type of thyroid cancer develops from C cells, which produce a hormone called calcitonin.
 Medullary thyroid cancer accounts for about 5% of all thyroid cancer cases.

-• Anaplastic thyroid cancer: This is a rare and aggressive form of thyroid cancer that tends to spread quickly and is difficult to treat.
+This is a rare and aggressive form of thyroid cancer that tends to spread quickly and is difficult to treat.

 According to the International Agency for Research on Cancer (IARC), in 2020, there were an estimated 586,000 new cases of thyroid cancer worldwide and 42,000 deaths from the disease.

-In Singapore, thyroid cancer is the 7th most common cancer among women, with an incidence rate of 8.1 per 100,000 populations in 2018, according to the Singapore Cancer Registry.
+In Singapore, thyroid cancer is the 7th most common cancer among women, with an incidence rate of 8.1 per 100,000 individuals in 2018, according to the Singapore Cancer Registry.
 The incidence of thyroid cancer in Singapore has been increasing over the past few decades, with an average annual increase of 5.2% in women between 1973 and 2017, and 3.8% in men between 1993 and 2017.
 The mortality rate for thyroid cancer in Singapore is relatively low, with 1.1 deaths per 100,000 population in 2018.

 It is worth noting that the incidence of thyroid cancer has been increasing globally over the past few decades, which is partly attributed to the increased use of diagnostic imaging tests such as ultrasound and CT scans, which can detect small thyroid nodules that may not have been detected in the past.
 However, the majority of thyroid cancers are still highly treatable, and the prognosis for most patients is excellent, with a 5-year survival rate of around 98%.